raymelon/open-with-cmd/README.md

 # Open With CMD
 Auto-pauses and times applications.

-Console applications have one problem, they auto-close when they are not opened via Command Prompt.
+Console applications have one problem, they auto-close when they are not opened via `Command Prompt`.

-Open With CMD keeps the console window alive.
+Open With CMD automates the process of opening the `Command Prompt` in the folder, typing the app's name and pressing `enter` to run the app.
+It offers the same privilege on the said process by keeping the console window alive after exit.
 It also shows execution time after the app's execution.

+This lightweight programmer's tool will be a great fit for those command line gurus especially those who run scripts.
+Scripts can be tested without worrying about not reading the exceptions that may cause the script to exit quickly, leaving insufficient time to read and analyze the exception message.

 # How to use
 1. Right click on the app (shortcut `.lnk` or the app `.exe` itself) you want to open